 |Number of sinks||200 per Cloud project3|

 |Number of exclusion filters||50 per sink|

 |Number of buckets||100 per Cloud project3,4,5|

 |Number of custom indexed fields||20 per bucket|

 |Oldest timestamp ingestible to log buckets6||30 days in the past|

 |Future timestamp ingestible to log buckets6||Up to 1 day in the future|

 1 This approximate limit is based on internal data sizes, not the actual REST API request size.

 2 Cloud Logging truncates oversized label keys and values when their associated log entry is written.

-3 The limits for sinks apply to the resource on which they are configured and aren't hierarchical.
+3 This limit also applies to billing accounts, folders, and organizations and isn't hierarchical.
 For example, if you have multiple Cloud projects in an organization, then you could configure up to 200 sinks for each Cloud project; for that same organization, you could also configure up to 200 sinks at the organization level.

 4 This limit is the maximum number of buckets that might contain log entries for a resource.
 For more information, see Query returns an error.